kit-ps/Sampling-and-Suppression-in-DP-USENIX-26/README.md

 [4] A. Rodríguez-Hoyos, J. Estrada-Jiménez, D. Rebollo-Monedero, J. Parra-Arnau, and J. Forné, “Does $k$-Anonymous Microaggregation Affect Machine-Learned Macrotrends?”, IEEE Access, vol. 6, pp. 28258–28277, 2018, doi: 10.1109/ACCESS.2018.2834858.

+## License

+Copyright (C) 2025 Àlex Miranda-Pascual, Javier Parra-Arnau, and Thorsten Strufe

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.